Speak to one of our experts

 Crossing the Drake Passage: A first timer's guide

-Recently I embarked on an incredible journey to Antarctica, a destination that is so remote it felt like I'd stepped onto a planet from a science fiction film.
+I was lucky enough to embark on an incredible journey to Antarctica, a destination I reached after crossing the Drake Passage and one that is so remote it felt like I'd stepped onto a planet from a science fiction film.
 The scenery was overwhelmingly beautiful and every preconceived highlight was surpassed.
 Penguins, albatross, whales, hunting leopard seals and incredible stories from a heroic age combined to create a once in a lifetime experience.
+Here is all you need to know about crossing the Drake Passage...

 Know your enemy